KITcii/smart-contract-dev-support/Idioms/External-Call Pattern/README.md

 contract ExternalCallPattern {
     event Response(string text);

-    modifier isContract(address _externalAddress) view internal returns (bool) {
+    // Check if a smart contract is available at the given address to avoid, for example, asset loss when sending asset modifier isContract(address _externalAddress) view internal returns (bool) {
         uint size;
         assembly { size := extcodesize(_externalAddress) }